Teton Saltes

-Teton Saltes (born May 4, 1998) is an American football offensive tackle for the Arlington Renegades of the XFL.
-He played college football at the University of New Mexico, where he was the 2020 recipient of the Wuerffel Trophy, given to the player who "best combines exemplary community service with athletic and academic achievement".
+Teton Saltes (born May 4, 1998) is an American professional football offensive tackle. for the St. Louis Battlehawks of the United Football League (UFL).
+He played college football at the University of New Mexico, where he was the 2020 recipient of the Wuerffel Trophy, awarded to the player who "best combines exemplary community service with athletic and academic achievement."

-High school career
+Early life

-Saltes focused more on playing basketball, and as a result, did not play football until his junior year of high school.
-Once he started playing, he received offers from schools such as San Diego State, Texas Tech, and Iowa State.
+Saltes initially focused on playing basketball and did not play football until his junior year of high school.
+After starting football, he received offers from schools such as San Diego State, Texas Tech, and Iowa State.
 Ultimately, he committed to playing college football at New Mexico in 2016.

 College career

-After redshirting his true freshman season, Saltes switched from the defensive line to offensive line and worked his way to the starting right tackle job.
-He was named to the All-Mountain West team as an honorable mention in 2019 as a redshirt junior, and to the All-Mountain West third-team by Pro Football Focus.
+After redshirting his true freshman season, Saltes transitioned from the defensive line to the offensive line and earned the starting right tackle job.
+He was named an honorable mention to the All-Mountain West team in 2019 as a redshirt junior, and was selected to the All-Mountain West third-team by Pro Football Focus.

-In his redshirt senior season, Saltes was recognized for his community service work, being named the recipient of the Wuerffel Trophy, as well as the team captain of the Allstate AFCA Good Works Team.
+In his redshirt senior season, Saltes was recognized for his community service work, receiving the Wuerffel Trophy, and serving as team captain of the Allstate AFCA Good Works Team.

 Professional career

+New York Jets

-After not being drafted in the 2021 NFL Draft, Saltes signed with the New York Jets as an undrafted free agent.
-He was waived/injured on August 9, 2021 and placed on injured reserve.
-He was released on October 25.
+Saltes went undrafted in the 2021 NFL draft, but signed with the New York Jets as an undrafted free agent.
+He was waived/injured on August 9, 2021, and placed on injured reserve, and released on October 25.

+Michigan Panthers

-Saltes was selected with the fourth pick of the sixth round by the Michigan Panthers on February 22, 2022, during the 2022 USFL Draft.
+Saltes was selected with the fourth pick of the sixth round by the Michigan Panthers on February 22, 2022, during the 2022 USFL draft.
 He was added to the inactive roster on May 5, 2022, with an illness.
 He was moved to the active roster on May 11.

+Arlington Renegades

 The Arlington Renegades selected Saltes in the first round of the 2023 XFL Supplemental Draft on January 1, 2023.
-He was placed on the reserve list by the team on February 24, 2023.
+He was placed on the reserve list by the team on February 24, 2023, and activated on April 25.
+He re-signed with the team on January 29, 2024.
+He was released on March 10, 2024.

+St. Louis Battlehawks

+On March 18, 2024, Saltes signed with the St. Louis Battlehawks of the United Football League (UFL).
+He re-signed with the Battlehawks on August 5, 2024.
+He was released on March 20, 2025.
+Saltes was re-signed on May 9.